Why Do Knowledge Professionals Obsessively Check Their Inboxes?

 The result is obvious and recognizable, since all of us experience it when we constantly check our Inboxes at work: it is the eerie feeling of failure, pressure and stress and we can’t give our full attention to the most important tasks at hand.

 Step 1: start with an email folder structure and free up some mental space.
 Remember earlier we said that a knowledge professional can only really perform when their inbox is empty.

 Does an empty inbox sound too good to be true?

 That’s exactly what our email training participants say before they start.
 After having worked with a folder structure for only 30 minutes some of them have already processed thousands of emails.
 To start off, use the following folder structure:

-Once you have organised these folders you can start structuring your daily emails and you can empty your inbox.
+Once you have organized these folders you can start structuring your daily emails and you can empty your inbox.

 Step 2: use resources to stay OUT of your inbox.
-Once you have organised your folders, I advise you to drastically reduce the amount of times that you check your Inbox.
+Once you have organized your folders, I advise you to drastically reduce the number of times that you check your Inbox.
 This could be the best decision that you have ever made to improve your productivity.